Valafi/UE5-Style-Guide/README.md

 If your project requires pickups that can be placed in a level, there should exist a base Pickup class in `Core/Pickups` that defines the base behavior for a pickup.
 Specific pickups such as Health or Ammo should exist in a folder such as `/Content/Project/Placeables/Pickups/`.
 Game designers can define and tweak pickups in this folder however they please, but they should not touch `Core/Pickups` as they may unintentionally break pickups project-wide.
 </details>

-### Do Not Create Redundant Folders Called `Assets`, `Meshes`, `Textures`, `Materials`, and so on. <a name="content-structure--redundant-folders"></a>
+### Do Not Create Redundant Folders Called `Assets`, `Meshes`, `Textures`, `Materials`, and So On <a name="content-structure--redundant-folders"></a>

 The [top level rule](#content-structure--top-level) and [asset naming conventions](#asset-naming) make these folders redundant.

 <details>
     <summary>Why?</summary>

 All asset names are named with their asset type in mind.
-These folders offer only redundant information and the use of these folders can easily be replaced with the robust and easy to use filtering system the Content Browser provides.
+These folders offer only redundant information and the use of these folders can easily be replaced with the robust and easy-to-use filtering system the Content Browser provides.

 Want to view only static mesh in `Environment/Rocks/`?
 Simply turn on the Static Mesh filter.
 If all assets are named correctly, they will also be sorted in alphabetical order regardless of prefixes.
 Want to view both static meshes and skeletal meshes?
 Simply turn on both filters.
 This eliminates the need to potentially have to `Control-Click` select two folders in the Content Browser's tree view.